tongqcx/CALYPSO-GAP/README.md

 # Gaussian Approximation Potentials(GAP)
 Gaussian approximation potentials is an effective machine learning potentials(MLP) to calculate the properties of multi-species crystal under high pressure.
+There are two key methods in GAP
+* Weighted atom centered symmetry function(wACSF)
+* Gaussian process regression(GPR)
+wACSF based the original ACSF by Jorg Behler, ACSF describe the atomic environment by a series of radial or anguler symmetry function.
 For more information of GAP, please read the paper
 [GaussianApproximation Potentials: The Accuracy of Quantum Mechanics, without the Electrons](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.104.136403)
 [Gaussian Approximation Potentials: A Brief Tutorial introduction](https://onlinelibrary.wiley.com/doi/full/10.1002/qua.24927)